**This post may contain affiliate links that help me run Adventure School at no cost to you.**

 If you’re in the market for a good floor pump, here’s one I love.

 The gauge is likely reading the pressure at the pump and not the pressure in your actual tire and may be as much as 15 psi off the actual reading.

 I recommend investing in a good pressure gauge separate from your pump so you can use any pump available and check the tire pressure with your trusty gauge.

 Here’s a pressure gauge/hand pump combo I highly recommend.

-It’s a pump/gauge combo that has a sleek and clean design, but offers great performance.
-The gauge is easy to read and is a accurate to about 1 psi.
+It’s a pump/gauge combo that has a sleek and clean design but offers great performance.
+The gauge is easy to read and is an accurate to about 1 psi.